kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 ### Arranged subviews

-Okay, shift gears here because it's time for some theory!
+Okay, back away from Xcode — it's time for some theory!

-`UIStackView` has a property named `arrangedSubviews`, and it also has a `subviews` property since it's a subclass of `UIView` – which begs the question about how these two properties differ.
+`UIStackView` has a property named `arrangedSubviews`, and it also has a `subviews` property since it's a subclass of `UIView` — which begs the question about how these two properties differ.

 The `arrangedSubviews` array contains the subviews that the stack view lays out as part of its stack.
 The order in the array represents the ordering within the stack view, whereas the ordering in the `subviews` array represents the front-to-back placement of the subviews, i.e. the z-axis order.